Your circumstances have changed - debt relief orders

 How to tell the official receiver about a change of circumstances

-When your DRO was made, you will have received a letter from the official receiver confirming this.
-The letter will contain contact details of the official receiver who made the order.
+When your DRO was made, you will have received a notice from the official receiver confirming this.
+The notice will contain contact details of the official receiver who made the order.
 You should use these details to contact them.
 Although you can tell them over the telephone, it's better to put it in writing and keep a copy, to avoid any problems later.